core-wg/uri-path-abbrev/draft-amsuess-core-shopinc.md

 ## Repeated use

-If the document defining the registered value of the first Short-Uri-Path option allows it, further Short-Uri-Path options may be added after that.
+The document defining the registered value of the first Short-Uri-Path option may allow additional Short-Uri-Path options,
 Their value is not expanded through the Short-Uri-Path IANA registry, but according to rules set up in that particular registration.

 To be implementable on a wide variety of platforms, those rules should allow expansion into Uri-Path options in an iterative way (i.e., any added Short-Uri-Path option corresponds only to appended Uri-Path options,